lee-orr/dexterous_developer/README.md

 ## Running with Hot Reload

-To run a hot-reloaded app, you need to do 2 things:
+To run a hot-reloaded app locally, cargo install and run `dexterous_developer_cli` (optionally passing in a specific package or example).

-- run the `dexterous_developer_cli` command to set up a build server
+To run the app on a different machine (with the same platform), cargo install `dexterous_developer_cli` on both machines, and then:

-- run the `dexterous_developer_runner` command, ideally in a dedicated directory, to actually run the application
+- run the `dexterous_developer_cli --serve-only` on the development machine

-In the future, the experience will be streamlined.
+- run the `dexterous_developer_runner --server http://*.*.*.*:4321` command, ideally in a dedicated directory, on the target machine

 ## Inspiration